 Lower maintenance cost

 Asphalt stamping can last for a good number of years, and you can easily re-coat it, resulting in a lower overall cost of maintenance.
 The surface also holds up to temperature fluctuations better than pavers, which usually shift during freeze-thaw cycles.
-There’s also no need to worry about vegetation that commonly grows through cracks in the conventional brick.
+There’s also no need to worry about vegetation that commonly grows through cracks in conventional brick.

 What is the cost of installing a stamped asphalt driveway?

-When determining which product or service to use in any project, particularly home improvement projects, price and cost play a significant role.
+When determining which product or service to use in any project, particularly home improvement projects, price, and cost play a significant role.

 The cost of installing an asphalt stamping driveway differs based on the labor, materials, and prep work required.
 For instance, if the driveway requires resurfacing or other preparation work.